PSEBergclubBern/archive-BergclubPlugin/README.md

 This project has an Vagrant configuration File in the root.
 The general procedure is:

 1. Install Vagrant (https://www.vagrantup.com/) and VirtualBox (https://www.virtualbox.org/)
+2. Install the vagrant plugin (`vagrant plugin install vagrant-hostsupdater`) for automatically adding host entries (only Linux / Mac).
-2. Clone this repository in a directory
+3. Clone this repository in a directory
-3. Navigate to that directory in a terminal and run the command `vagrant up`
+4. Navigate to that directory in a terminal and run the command `vagrant up`

 Now a virtual machine is created and provisioned.
 If for some reason the configuration failes, you can retry the provisioning with `vagrant provision`.
 If for some reason this also fails, try to destroy the local environment with `vagrant destroy` and do a `vagrant up` afterwards.